 Project Brief- To design a non denominational chapel to meet the spiritual needs of RISD and Brown university students, faculty and staff with their multicultural, multi-ethnic and multi-religious backgrounds.
 Only the ground floor and outside courtyard of the existing building are to be redesigned.
 The existing columns cannot be removed.

-Concept- Coming from India, I was exposed to so many religions.
-I realized that a lot of religions share the same beliefs but interpret them in different ways.
-Using the idea that religions are mirror images of each other, I developed the concept perception.
-The chapel is mirrored along a central axis and that played with illusion and perspective.
+Coming from India, I was exposed to many religions and I find that they share a few beliefs but interpret them in different ways.
+Using the idea that religions are mirror images of each other, I developed the concept 'perception'.

 Studio: Sophomore Studio